wairas/happy-tools/README.md

-                        the black reference method to use for applying black references to the white reference, eg br-same-size (default: None)
+                        the black reference method to use for applying black references to the white reference, eg br-same-size (default: None) --preprocessing PIPELINE
-  -n, --dry_run         whether to omit generating any data or creating
-                        directories (default: False)
-  -R DIR, --resume_from DIR
+                        the preprocessors to apply to the scan (default: None) -n, --dry_run         whether to omit generating any data or creating directories (default: False) -R DIR, --resume_from DIR